-Subsidized Housing for PSR Students
+Housing for PSR Students

-Additionally, PSR provides housing—managed by Hudson McDonald—that is offered to PSR students at a significant discount from prevailing housing costs in our area.
-In order to best steward the use of these properties for its educational mission, PSR has established the following requirements for PSR students to qualify for subsidized housing:
+Pacific School of Religion provides a variety of housing options to PSR students at a significant discount from prevailing housing costs in our area.
+In order to best steward the use of these properties for its educational mission, PSR has established the following requirements for students to qualify for subsidized housing:

 Units will be assigned according to number of residents as follows:

-- Residence hall room: single student
+- Residence Hall Room—single student

 The priority deadline for housing for each fall semester is April 1.